johnny353535/generator/readme.md

 For further information consult the [Grunt website](http://gruntjs.com/getting-started).

 Note: Grunt plugins should never be committed to version control, which is why their directories are excluded by the `.gitignore`.

-## Updating generator-gosub

-To get the newest version of the generator you have to blablabla